larsgeorge/jmxtoolkit/README.rst

     ; EOF

 The above template can be used to query a master and slave node to retrieve all current known JMX attributes and operations.
 This is done like so::

     $ java -DHOSTNAME1=master.foobar.com -DHOSTNAME2=slave.foobar.com -DPASSWORD=mypass \
-      org.apache.hadoop.hbase.jmxtoolkit.JMXToolkit -f hadoop-hbase.properties -a create -x > myjmx.properties
+      com.larsgeorge.jmxtoolkit.JMXToolkit -f hadoop-hbase.properties -a create -x > myjmx.properties

 The ouput is saved in a new myjmx.properties file which looks like this (shortened)::

     hadoopFSNamesystemState]